TanStack/virtual/README.md

     - A best-guess size (when using dynamic measurement rendering)
   - When this function's memoization changes, the entire list is recalculated
 - `overscan: Integer`
+  - Defaults to `1`
   - The amount of items to load both behind and ahead of the current window range
-  - Defaults to `1`
 - `horizontal: Boolean`
+  - Defaults to `false`
   - When `true`, this virtualizer will use `width` and `scrollLeft` instead of `height` and `scrollTop` to determine size and offset of virtualized items.
+- `scrollToFn: Function(offset) => void 0`
+  - Optional
+  - This function, if passed, is responsible for implementing the scrollTo log for the parentRef.
+  - Eg. You can use this function implement smooth scrolling by using the supplied offset and animating the parentRef's scroll offset appropriately as seen in the sandbox's **Smooth Scroll** example.

 ### Returns